 Safeguarding

-At our school, we take the safeguarding of our pupils very seriously.
+At Sandiway Primary School the health, safety and wellbeing of every child is our top priority.
+We expect all staff, governors and volunteers to share this commitment to safeguarding our pupils.
 We are proud that our children say that they feel happy and safe in our school and that they know they can speak up if they have any worries.

 We work closely with Cheshire West and Chester's Safeguarding Team to ensure that safeguarding expectations are met.
 We use their continuum of need model to assess the safeguarding needs of our children.
 Staff are trained in understanding where children may be at risk, the signs to look out for and how to report concerns.